 Both the advert and leaflets introduce a friendly hand-written font.

-Next up will be working on a brand new Your Places consumer website, providing a range of internal store promotions, and a stand for various trade shows.
+Next up will be working on a brand new Your Places consumer website, and providing a range of internal store promotions.

-We’ll be providing udpated visuals shortly.
-If you’d like to be updated about this please sign up to our free and confidential newsletter
+We’ll be providing updated visuals shortly.
+If you’d like to be kept informed about this please sign up to our free and confidential newsletter